Aamir2020/FullStackWebAppForRestaurants/README.md

 # Full Stack Web Application For Restaurants

-A comprehensive full-stack web application built with ASP.NET MVC to streamline restaurant operations, offering features such as online ordering, menu management, and user authentication.
+A comprehensive full-stack web application built with ASP.NET Core MVC to streamline restaurant operations, offering features such as online ordering, menu management, and user authentication.

 ## Table of Contents